This post may include affiliate links; for details, see our disclosure policy.

 How to long to boil shrimp

 How long do you boil shrimp?
 The cook time is about 2 minutes, until the shrimp are pink and cooked through.
-The timing varies based on the size of the shrimp and whether it is shell on or off.
+The timing varies based on the size of the shrimp and whether it is shell on.
 Most sizes of shelled shrimp cook in about 2 minutes, and shell on takes 1 minute or so longer.

 Boiling shrimp with the shell on helps to lock in moisture.
-If using shell on shrimp, you’ll need to remove the shells after cooking them.
-The overall time it takes for the entire process is about 15 to 20 minutes.
+If using shell on shrimp, remove the shells after cooking them.
+You can also leave the tails on for shrimp cocktail.

-The ingredients you’ll need to boil shrimp are 1 pound of large shrimp, kosher salt, and a lemon.
-You’ll bring a large pot of salted water to a boil with some fresh lemon juice.
+The ingredients you’ll need to boil shrimp are 1 pound of large shrimp, 1 teaspoon kosher salt, and ½ lemon.
+Here’s what to do:

-It all depends on how you’re planning to use it.
-If you’re going to make shrimp cocktail, use large shrimp with the tail on for the most stunning presentation.
-The shrimp pictured here are the size 16 to 20 count (which indicates how many shrimp there are per pound).
-However, we also like using medium shrimp, which are more bite sized.
+If you’re going to make shrimp cocktail, use large shrimp with the tail on for the best presentation.
+The shrimp pictured here are the size 16 to 20 count.
+We also like using medium shrimp, which are more bite sized.

 Boiling frozen shrimp